In this section, the color scheme shown in the screenshots may differ from the actual appearance of the Control Centre.

 When you hover over a bar (for a specific time period), the following data is displayed:

-This section is located below the Fraud & Non-fraud Call Attempts section.
+This group is located below the Fraud & Non-fraud Call Attempts group.

 Here you can find the following pre-defined widgets: